How To Write The Perfect Medical School Personal Statement

 As we mentioned, some schools require a personal statement and another motivation letter.
 It is essential to know the difference between them.

 A personal statement is more about self-promotion.
 You should explain why you are the best candidate for a particular course and want to become a doctor.
-It is more about your personality traits and skills to help you achieve your dream career.
+It is more about your personality traits and skills that will help you achieve your dream career.

 A motivation letter is more about your future study ambitions and how the programme you're applying to will assist you in achieving your objectives.
 In other words, why and how will studying medicine help you in the future.